 If you own a parrot, you’re probably well aware that there’s nothing that attracts our feathered friends more than human foods!
-Why eat healthy pellets when you can have Doritos, pancakes and french fries, after all?
+Why eat healthy pellets when you can have French fries, after all?
 Although whatever we put in our mouths is automatically extra attractive to our birds, that doesn’t mean that it’s good for it.

 I receive loads of questions about whether parrots can eat certain human foods.
 Let’s go into the ones I get asked about the most and whether your bird can have some or not!